mrcongliu/loveit/content/about/index.en.md

 However, score was not the single reason that determines which class the student will be sent to.
 Some rich or powerful parents were willing to pay a fortune to make sure their kids have a bright future.
 So, one day my parents asked me, whether they should pay some money to my school before the class division.
 I was irritatived, feeling that they were making fun of my learning ability, knowing that I was always among the top performers regarding exams.

 I learned this the hard way that I can't trust schools too much.
 Yes, I scored high, but not high enough to go into the top classes.
-So I was sent to a class-15, which was formed by half good students and half
+So I was sent to class-15, which was mixed of good students and bad ones.
+It was a perfect example of Gresham's law that bad students who paid drove out good students who didn't.

 ![How I got into Class-15？](/images/how-i-got-into-class-15.png "How I got into Class-15？")

+As might have been expected, studying in that class was a torture.
+Not only had it destroyed my passion for learning but also sabotaged my performance in college entrance examination.

+Gradually, I realized that not all teachers are respectful.
+Most of them are just businessmen who sell knowledge for a good price.

+Gradually, I realized that if you have to beg to get something, then it is better to not ask for it at the first place.
+If a job makes you sufferring, quit.
+If an education system makes you hate knowledge, don't be involved.
+Work-life balance is important.
+Nobody should be forced to learn on weekends.

 -- :man_technologist: Mr. Cong Liu :writing_hand: